ibm-cloud-docs/codeengine/terraform-ce.md

 # Setting up Terraform for {{site.data.keyword.codeengineshort}}
 {: #terraform-setup-ce}

-Terraform on {{site.data.keyword.cloud}} enables predictable and consistent creation of {{site.data.keyword.cloud_notm}} services so that you can rapidly build complex, multi-tier cloud environments following Infrastructure as Code (IaC) principles.
+Terraform on {{site.data.keyword.cloud}} enables predictable and consistent creation of {{site.data.keyword.cloud_notm}} services so that you can rapidly build complex, multitiered cloud environments following Infrastructure as Code (IaC) principles.
 Similar to using the {{site.data.keyword.cloud_notm}} CLI or API and SDKs, you can automate the creation, update, and deletion of your {{site.data.keyword.codeengineshort}} workloads by using HashiCorp Configuration Language (HCL).
 {: shortdesc}